junjiechoo24/junjiechoo24.github.io/index.md

 This search for a more purposeful path led me to philosophy and psychology.

-### Intellectual Foundations

-My exposure to existentialism came at a pivotal point.
+My exposure to existential philosophy came at a pivotal point.
 What began as an intellectual curiosity soon became a framework for resilience.
-I found solace in the works of Nietzsche, Camus, and Frankl, each demonstrating how meaning can serve as a foundation for psychological strength.
+I found solace in the works of Nietzsche, Camus, Sartre, and Frankl, each demonstrating how meaning can serve as a foundation for psychological strength.
 Frankl’s reflections, in particular, resonated with me, reshaping my understanding of adversity.

 > Everything can be taken from a man but one thing: the last of human freedoms - to choose one’s attitude in any given set of circumstances, to choose one's own way.

-This philosophical grounding naturally extends to humanistic psychology.
-I believe that rigorous, data-driven methods can be powerfully combined with a humanistic ethos to explore the mechanisms of growth, self-acceptance, and meaning-making.
+This philosophical grounding naturally extends to mental health and humanistic psychology, which shares existentialism's profound respect for subjective experience and the individual's power to forge their own path.
+It provides a framework not just for enduring life, but for thriving within it.
+Humanistic principles that show that individuals can discover their own authentic values and begin to **cultivate a life that is truly worth living.**

 ### This Digital Space